Water Resources: Initiatives

 Los Bronces Copper Mine

-Since copper mining requires a large amount of water, each mine is working to introduce technologies to maximize the water efficiency in the operational processes in order to reduce new water intake.
-At Los Bronces Copper Mine (located in Chile's Metropolitan Region), in which MC invests together with Anglo American plc (AA), approximately 80% of the water utilized in the production processes is recycled.
-Efforts are also being made to increase water recycling from tailings and utilize industrial wastewater and treated sewage water procured from third parties.
-In addition, a contract has recently been signed for the procurement of desalinated water from 2026 to ensure stable and long-term water supply for operations and provide clean water to the local communities of approximately 35,000 residents.
+Since copper mining requires large amounts of water, each mine is working to introduce technologies that maximize water efficiency in operational processes in order to reduce the intake of new water.
+At the Los Bronces Copper Mine, located in Chile's Metropolitan Region and jointly invested in by MC and Anglo American plc (AA), approximately 90% of the water used in production processes is recycled.
+Efforts are also underway to increase water recycling from tailings and to utilize treated wastewater procured from third parties.
+In addition, a contract has recently been signed to procure desalinated water beginning in 2026.
+This will help ensure a stable and long-term water supply for operations while also providing clean water to neighboring communities and contributing to water security for approximately 40,000 people.

 Initiatives to Reduce Water Consumption

-Toyo Reizo Co., Ltd., one of MC’s consolidated subsidiaries, has declared in its environmental policy that it will reduce the amount of water resources to be used in its production processes and will take preventative measures against the discharge of pollutants.
-It has also set targets to reduce water consumption on both a single fiscal year and mid-term basis, and engages in reduction activities.
-In particular, MC aims to reduce its environmental impact by saving water.
-To achieve this, it calculates consumption and discharge amounts in plants and related facilities with high water consumption for monthly assessment and review.
-In addition to these efforts to reduce water consumption, MC has also set targets for the reduction of CO2 and waste discharge and for the implementation rate of food waste recycling, etc. while seeking continual improvements though a PDCA cycle.
+Toyo Reizo Co., Ltd., one of MC’s consolidated subsidiaries, has stated in its environmental policy that it will reduce the amount of water used in its production processes and will take preventative measures against the discharge of pollutants.
+The company has set targets to reduce water consumption on both an annual and mid-term basis and carries out activities to achieve these reductions.
+In particular, The company aims to lower its environmental impact by conserving water.
+To support this effort, the company calculates water consumption and discharge amounts at plants and related facilities with high water usage and conducts monthly assessments and reviews.
+In addition to efforts to reduce water consumption, The company has also set targets for reducing CO2 emissions and waste discharge, as well as for improving the implementation rate of food waste recycling, while pursuing continual improvement through a PDCA cycle.

 Toyo Reizo Co., Ltd.